Greenlandicsmiley/dhcpDialog/README.md

-**Currently working on**: Making the script more readable and better.
-Update from the interface on different distros (you can already add that yourself).

 **Why would anyone need/use this?**

 Some teams are scared to use the terminal, so I made this script to make it easier to manage DHCP scopes.
 So instead of using commands like nano /etc/dhcpd.conf (Nano should already be easy to use), you get to use the dialog interface.
 This is a good way to introduce Linux to others.